thelonious/kld-array-iterators/README.md

 All iterators may be instantiated using a single array or a list of arguments.
 These two forms are equivalent.
 Note that two or more arrays will treat each array as elements in the iterator, causing the arrays to be returned as values of the iterator.

-All iterators except SubsetIterator and PermutationIterator may be constructed with any mixture of objects and iterators.
+All iterators may be constructed with any mixture of objects and iterators.
 Objects will be treated as one-time iterators.
 Iterators will be run to exhaustion.
 The descriptions below discuss how iterators are handled by each type of iterator.

 Iterator
 --------